 Product Category Rules (PCR): A specific set of rules for completing an LCA of a particular product category and publishing an EPD.
 Only EPDs conducted according to the same PCR are comparable.
-The two main PCR documents include EN 15804 and ISO 21930.
+The two main PCR documents for building products are EN 15804 and ISO 21930.